VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/validation-error-type.md

 # ValidationErrorType ==~object~==

-The `ValidationErrorType` represents a validation error encountered during a specific operation or process.
+This type represents a validation error encountered during a specific operation or process.

 ## Fields